GDQuest/website/content/tutorial/godot/2d/tactical-rpg-movement/lessons/00.handling-grid-interactions/index.md

-+++
-title = "Handling grid interactions" author = "nathan" date = "2021-01-30"
+---
+author: nathan
+date: "2021-01-30"
-description = "In this first lesson, we discuss two solutions to handling grid interactions, and explain the approach we'll use in this series."
+description: In this first lesson, we discuss two solutions to handling grid interactions, and explain the approach we'll use in this series.
+title: Handling grid interactions

-weight = 1
+weight: 1
-+++
+---

 There are two main ways to handle grid movement and interactions in an engine like Godot: